 - Because they so soft (yet strong), they can be inserted through shorter incisions, resulting in shorter scars.

-Breast augmentation is one of the most sought after cosmetic operations by women who desire breast enhancement.
+Breast augmentation is one of the commonest cosmetic operations by women who desire breast enhancement.
 Dr Huang uses careful, measurement based preoperative planning to select the most suitable breast implant for you based on your existing chest and breast dimensions as well as your own desires.
-He carries out the procedure meticulously and with great attention to technical detail using advanced surgical techniques via the inframammary dual plane approach.
+He carries out the procedure meticulously and with great attention to technical detail using current and effective surgical techniques via the inframammary dual plane approach.
 Postoperative care is equally detailed, attentive and proactive to ensure a smooth, pain free and quick recovery.
 His ultimate goal is to deliver to his patients a high quality, natural looking aesthetic result with a high level of safety and low complication rates.

-The advent of the Motiva Ergonomix implant has allowed these goals to be achieved to an even higher standard due to the softness, natural shape and movement and enhanced safety of these implants.
+The advent of the Motiva Ergonomix implant has allowed these goals to be achieved to a high standard due to the softness, natural shape and movement and enhanced safety of these implants.

 The operation takes about one and a half hours under general anesthesia and is a day surgery procedure.